Sky Tonight

 Where is Kaus Borealis right now?

 Kaus Borealis is located in the constellation Sagittarius.
-At the current time, it is above the horizon at an altitude of 16 degrees toward the southwest from your location, with an apparent magnitude of 2.82.
+Although it is currently above the horizon at an altitude of 27 degrees, Kaus Borealis is not visible because it is daytime.

 Kaus Borealis Rise and Set Timetable